kajih/rswavparser/README.md

-# rswavparser
+# rsWavParser
-A Nom parder for wav files, just for fun with nom
+A Nom parser for wav files.
+Just for playing with nom and rust.